 A trip to the hardware store is always in order when working on your budget light kit.
 You’ll find incredible savings there, which can inspire you to put together a spectacular lighting design whether you’re using Halogen bulbs, LED lighting or anything else.

 Photo A shows a cool little light clamp that cost about $11.00.
 These things come with various reflectors but the really cool thing is they have an E27 base that accepts standard 100-watt incandescent bulbs, 100-watt quartz bulbs, screw-in fluorescents and even screw-in LED lighting.
 But wait!
-That's not all; that reflector is removable and can be interchanged with three sizes or left completely off for a great bare bulb fixture, as seen in the photograph.
-You can attach the clamp to many things like chairs and doors, as seen in photo B, but it's plenty difficult to attach it to a light stand unless you have a small clamp - also from the hardware store - for about a buck, as shown in photo C. If you arrange the clamp as shown in the photo you can put these light-clamps on any standard light stand as illustrated.
+That’s not all; that reflector is removable and can be interchanged with three sizes or left completely off for a great bare bulb fixture but it’s plenty difficult to attach it to a light stand unless you have a small clamp – also from the hardware store – for about a buck.
+If you arrange the clamp as shown in the photo you can put these light-clamps on any standard light stand as illustrated.
 This is an amazing system for just starting out because you can experiment with most of the common light kit technologies for very little money.